Why textbook grammar points

 In any case, there’s no doubt what the word means.

-We can say パジャマのまま朝ごはんを食べる.
+We can say パジャマのまま朝ごはんを食べる

-That means Eat breakfast while we’re still in our pyjamas.
+That means Eat breakfast while we’re still in our pyjamas

-In other words, in the unchanged condition of being still in our pyjamas, eat breakfast.
+In other words, in the unchanged condition of being still in our pyjamas, eat breakfast

 And as we can see, once again the implication here is that the condition could change but hasn’t changed.

-いつまでも若いままでいたいI’d like to stay young forever.
+— I’d like to stay young forever.

 I’d like to stay in the unchanged condition of being young forever.

-And notice here that we’re saying 若いまま,
+And notice here that we’re saying 若いまま

-so you see 若い, the adjective, is doing what adjectives always do, qualifying a noun.
+, the adjective, is doing what adjectives always do, qualifying a noun.

-And the noun it’s qualifying is まま: the unchanged condition of being young.
+And the noun it’s qualifying is まま

-Now, there’s a use of まま that you’ll probably come across quite often,
+that you’ll probably come across quite often,

-and that is 思いのまま or 心のまま.
+and that is 思いのまま

-And what this means is in the unchanged condition that’s in our thoughts or …in our hearts.
+And what this means is in the unchanged condition that’s in our thoughts

 So what does this actually mean?